Skip to main content

 Checking on a training run

 Click Start Training to zip the images and submit the job.
-Track its status on the Training page.
-Most runs finish in a few minutes.
+Track its status on the Training page (or via list_training_runs from an agent).
+Runs typically take 20–40 minutes depending on the trainer.

 Using a trained LoRA